shitu13/DSA-Practice/README.md

 ### LeetCode

 [LeetCode](https://leetcode.com/) is a popular online platform for coding practice.
 It offers a variety of problems categorized by difficulty and topic.
-Our solutions for LeetCode problems can be found in the `LeetCode` directory.
+Our solutions for LeetCode problems can be found in the [this directory](https://github.com/shitu13/DSA-Practice/tree/main/Array).

 ### Codeforces

 [Codeforces](https://codeforces.com/) is a competitive programming platform that hosts contests regularly.
 It provides a wide range of challenging problems.
-Solutions to Codeforces problems are available in the `Codeforces` directory.
+Solutions to Codeforces problems are available in [this directory](https://github.com/shitu13/CodeForces_solutions).

 ### HackerRank

 [HackerRank](https://www.hackerrank.com/) is another platform for practicing coding problems and participating in contests.
-Solutions to HackerRank problems are stored in the `HackerRank` directory.
+Solutions to HackerRank problems are stored in [this directory](https://github.com/shitu13/HackerRank_solutions).
 ## Data Structures

 ### Arrays

 Arrays are a fundamental data structure used to store elements of the same type in contiguous memory locations.
-Check out my array implementations and problem solutions in the `DataStructures/Arrays` directory.
+Check out my array implementations and problem solutions in  [this directory](https://github.com/shitu13/DSA-Practice/tree/main/Array).

 ### Linked Lists

 Linked lists are linear data structures where elements are not stored at contiguous memory locations.
 Instead, each element points to the next.
-Visit the `DataStructures/LinkedLists` directory for implementations and problems.
+Visit [this directory](https://github.com/shitu13/DSA-Practice/tree/main/LinkedListy)for implementations and problems.

 ### Stacks and Queues

 Stacks and queues are abstract data types that follow specific order principles (LIFO for stacks and FIFO for queues).
-Explore our implementations in the `DataStructures/StacksQueues` directory.
+Explore our implementations in [this directory](https://github.com/shitu13/DSA-Practice/tree/main/StackAndQueue).

 ### Trees

 Trees are hierarchical data structures with nodes connected by edges.
-The `DataStructures/Trees` directory contains various tree implementations and related problems.
+[This directory](https://github.com/shitu13/DSA-Practice/tree/main/Tree) contains various tree implementations and related problems.

 ### Graphs